ISI-MIP/attrici/README.md

 We rely on the [pymc3](https://github.com/pymc-devs/pymc3) package for probabilistic programming (Salvatier et al. 2016).

-The code on Bayesian estimation of parameters in timeseries with periodicity in PyMC3 is inspired and adopted from [Ritchie Vink's](https://www.ritchievink.com) [post](https://www.ritchievink.com/blog/2018/10/09/build-facebooks-prophet-in-pymc3-bayesian-time-series-analyis-with-generalized-additive-models/) on Bayesian timeseries analysis with additive models.
+An early version of the code on Bayesian estimation of parameters in timeseries with periodicity in PyMC3 was inspired by [Ritchie Vink's](https://www.ritchievink.com) [post](https://www.ritchievink.com/blog/2018/10/09/build-facebooks-prophet-in-pymc3-bayesian-time-series-analyis-with-generalized-additive-models/) on Bayesian timeseries analysis with additive models.

 ## License